LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 **Community Adoption**

 The power and versatility of DINOv2 have led to its rapid adoption in various domains.
 One notable example is bio-medical imaging.
 [H-Optimus-0](https://github.com/bioptimus/releases/tree/main/models/h-optimus/v0?utm_source=owkin&utm_medium=referral&utm_campaign=h-bioptimus-o) is a model trained on Whole Slide Images (WSI), released by Bioptimus.
 It achieves top-1 on most downstream histopathology-related tasks.
 Microsoft also released [RAD-DINO](https://huggingface.co/microsoft/rad-dino) a vision transformer model trained to encode chest X-rays.
+RAD-DINO is one of the most downloaded feature extraction model on HuggingFace.

 These applications underscore the robustness of DINOv2 and its suitability for pre-training on large, diverse datasets.